100% turnover in St. Louis prosecutor's office in 2 ½ years

 ST. LOUIS (AP) — The St. Louis prosecutor's office has seen more than 100% turnover in the past 2 ½ years following a change in leadership.

-The St. Louis Post-Dispatch reports that more than 65 prosecutors have quit or been fired since January 2017, when Kimberly Gardner became circuit attorney.
-A newspaper analysis of staff rosters found that the departures mean a combined 470 years of experience prosecuting crimes in St. Louis has left.
+Since Kimberly Gardner became circuit attorney, after campaigning to be a reformer, more than 65 prosecutors have quit or been fired, causing the office to lose a combined 470 years of experience prosecuting crimes in St. Louis, the St. Louis Post-Dispatch reported.

 Information from: St. Louis Post-Dispatch, http://www.stltoday.com